Key Takeaways

 Quoting ex-Japanese assemblyman Zeno Kurashita, it becomes evident that the lack of public awareness fuels corporate discretion on content distribution.
 This highlights the necessity for media outlets to bring these discussions to the forefront, spreading awareness about the rights of all artists regardless of the nature of their content.

-In conclusion, while these petitions and discussions form a critical part of pushing for change, they also underline the systemic issue where financial institutions prioritize risk management and public relations over actual legal standards.
-This shift not only affects developers but poses broader implications for society, culture, and freedom of expression.
-Supporting these rights, even if one disagrees with the content, is equated to supporting one's own rights, given that art and content, regardless of personal taste, require protection for a vibrant, diverse cultural landscape.
+These petitions and discussions form a critical part of pushing for change, but they also underline the systemic issue where financial institutions prioritize risk management and public relations over actual legal standards.
+This shift affects developers and poses broader implications for society, culture, and freedom of expression.
+Supporting these rights β even if one disagrees with the content β is equivalent to supporting artistic freedom in general, given that content of all kinds requires protection for a vibrant, diverse cultural landscape.